VolmitSoftware/docs/holoui/03-menu-file-format.md

 `$defs/hitbox` is the only object in the schema that sets `additionalProperties: false`.

-`HoloUiSchemaContractTest` structurally pins selected high-risk fields: `closeOnTeleport`, integer item counts, non-blank image/item paths, non-empty animation sources, optional integer animation speed, and unrestricted integer `customModelValue`.
+`HoloUiSchemaContractTest` structurally pins selected high-risk fields: `closeOnTeleport`, integer item counts, non-blank image/item paths, non-empty animation sources, optional integer animation speed, unrestricted integer `customModelValue`, the block icon discriminator and namespaced material key, and the entity icon discriminator and dimension bounds.
 It does not run a general JSON Schema validator or prove full parser equivalence.

 `schema/holoui-preview.schema.json` sits in the same directory but is unrelated to menu files.
 It describes the container-preview document format under `src/main/resources/previews/`, covered in [09 - Container Previews.md](/holoui/09-container-previews).

 ## Runtime notes

 - The file name always wins over a JSON `"id"`.
-- The menu `offset` anchors to the player's feet, while rotation pivots on the eye location.
+- The menu `offset` anchors to the player's feet.
+The opening eye yaw supplies the initial facing; following menus replace it with the current yaw when the player moves or turns.
-- The menu `offset` X component is negated on load, and component offsets are negated and scaled by `uiScale`.
-The menu offset is not scaled.
+- Menu and component offsets mirror X and rotate through the same session transform.
+Component offsets are scaled by `uiScale`; the menu offset is not.
-- `lockPosition` bypasses both movement range validation and `followPlayer` handling for ordinary move events.
-Respawn and teleport retain their own range and close checks.
+- `lockPosition` bypasses ordinary movement range validation and freezes destination X/Y/Z. A following locked menu still adopts the destination yaw, while respawn and teleport retain their own range and close checks.
 - `maxDistance` allowance includes the offset length, so the effective walk-away radius is slightly larger than the configured value.
 - `decoration` maps to the `DECO` constant, `server` maps to `GLOBAL`, and `record` / `block` / `player` map to `RECORDS` / `BLOCKS` / `PLAYERS`.
 Gson also accepts Java enum names for action-source values, while the schema and editor export the canonical lowercase spellings.
 - `itemStack` appears in `MenuIconType` but cannot be written in JSON.
 - Duplicate component ids do not reject the file.
 The first component with an id is used and later duplicates are ignored with a warning when a session opens.
-- Only top-level `*.json` files load; subdirectories and other extensions are skipped without an error.
+- Regular `*.json` files load recursively; relative paths become slash-separated ids.
+Hidden path segments, other extensions, and paths resolving outside `menus/` are ignored.